ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 > [isocpp-lib] N2994 was an ABI-breaking change to istream_iterator

-...
-Huh?
+… Huh?
 It's been 10 years: July 19th is when this e-mail dropped into my inbox.
 N2994 been approved a long time ago!
 How do you have an ABI break from a pre-C++11 paper?
 This was before even my time, before I was even that into computers!
 And yet, this was exactly this case.
 It was similar to the `deque_iterator` case, just like outlined above: hand-crafted constructors prevented it from being a trivial type.

 Some debate ensued.
 Thank God, we legitimately just had better things to do at the time: this was ~2 meetings before the final C++20 Prague Meeting, which was the last in-person meeting the C++ Standards Committee has had since (* gestures vaguely towards Outside *) happened.
 The thread ultimately fizzled out as other things were focused on, a [Library Working Group (LWG) issue](https://wg21.link/lwg) was never filed, and `std::istream_iterator<some-trivial-type>` as far as Standard C++ is concerned remains `std::is_trivially_copy_constructible_v`.
 Of course, this tiny detail has made it so some implementations - like GCC - [just don't conform](https://godbolt.org/z/Y1jh1Wer4) out of fear of the same bug that `deque_iterator` suffered from above.

 The worrying part about this is how, retroactively, long-accepted work done on the C++ Standard can be threatened if an implementation forgets to make a change before they flip their ABI switch.
 In this case, we very much just haven't done anything.
 Whether that was an intentional choice to just not bother, or an accident that I may unfortunately be roundabout-informing the original submitter that they can, in fact, grind this ABI axe with the C++ Committee if they remember to pick it up, is up to speculation.
 In my heart, I feel like this current situation is the right choice: the Standard makes a guarantee and libstdc++ just can't meet it for legacy reasons.
 I do not want what happened to `deque_iterator` happening to `istream_iterator`, no thank you: I prefer my calling conventions cheap and my code lean, thank you very much!
 Of course, this is a situation where the ship has already sailed.
-But...
+But…

 what would happen if you weren't 10 years late to the party?